 Do Dehumidifiers Mask The Problem?

 Perhaps the most over-sold solution for condensation is the dehumidifier.
-While they ‘dry out’ the air in the immediate area, they don’t ventilate it, by which we mean extracting the stale, moisture-laden air from the home and replacing it with clean, fresh air from outside.
-Instead, they re-circulate the same stale air which still contains mould spores, dust-mite allergens and pollutants present in homes that suffer with condensation dampness.
-This is stale water lays dormant in a water tray until it is emptied.
+While dehumidifiers dry out the air in the immediate area, they don’t ventilate it.
+Ventilation units extract the stale, moisture-laden air within the home, replacing it with clean, fresh air from outside.
+Instead, dehumidifiers recirculate the same stale air that contains mould spores, dust mite allergens and pollutants present in homes.
+In addition, the stale water collected by the dehumidifier lays dormant in a water tray until emptied.

 Then there is the issue of where to position your dehumidifier.
 Condensation is produced by cooking, cleaning, washing, bathing and even just breathing.
-So it’s likely that most of the habitable rooms in the home and probably all of the wet rooms will produce excess moisture at different times during a 24 hour period.
-It would be costly and inconvenient to run more than one dehumidifier so it can mean moving the unit from room to room, or positioning it in hallways and doorways which can be obstructive.
+So it’s likely that most of the habitable rooms in the home and probably all of the wet rooms will produce excess moisture at different times during 24 hours.
+It would be costly and inconvenient to run more than one dehumidifier, and so homeowners resort to moving the unit from room to room or positioning it in hallways and doorways which can be obstructive.

 Are Moisture Absorbers Too Good To Be True?